-Join ILSR for a webinar on Thursday, April 25th at 2p.m.
-EST to learn more about our new report, Community Composting Done Right: A Guide to Best Management Practices.
+The recording for our Thursday, April 25th webinar on our new report, Community Composting Done Right: A Guide to Best Management Practices is now available!
+View it below.

 Community-oriented composting plays a vital role in promoting composting at all scales.
 Because operations are often sited within the community, they provide unique opportunities to engage, educate, and even employ the communities they serve.
 This also provides unique challenges as compared to more remote facilities.
 By supporting well-managed small-scale sites, individuals, elected officials, and local planners can take immediate action to reduce waste and improve their soils for climate resilience and local food production.
 Best management practices (BMPs) are essential to avoiding nuisances and creating a high-quality compost end product.